EmaroLab/ros_multi_ontology_references/README.md

     args: ['Class_4']"
 ```
 Check [here](https://github.com/EmaroLab/armor/blob/master/README.MD) all the aMOR features and installation details.
-Also, check [here](https://github.com/EmaroLab/armor/blob/master/commands.md) the complete list of requests thet the service can digest.
+Also, check [here](https://github.com/EmaroLab/armor/blob/master/commands.md) the complete list of requests that the service can digest.
 For more documentation about each modules and the last releases, refer to the links of the four repositories above.

 # Known Issues